microbit-foundation/dev-docs/firmware/hex-format.md

 ## Universal Hex files

-The latest board revision introduces a superset of the Intel-Hex format that enables compatibility across processor variants.
+The latest board revision introduces a superset of the Intel HEX format that enables compatibility across processor variants.
 A Universal Hex is a file that contains the binary data for both micro:bit <span class="v1">V1</span> and micro:bit <span class="v2">V2</span>, in a format that DAPLink can process to only write to memory the data relevant to its micro:bit board.

 A **Universal Hex** hex file will work on a V1 or V2 board.
 A clear indication that you are working with this format is that a compiled .hex file will be ~1.8Mb as opposed to ~700Kb in size.